 Agriculture Livelihood Project

-All Indonesia projects are managed by EWS-KT’s sister organisation, Yayasan Bina Tani Sejahtera (YBTS).
+All Indonesia projects are managed by EWS-KT’s sister organization, Yayasan Bina Tani Sejahtera (YBTS).

 Context and Project Objective